Joey Meneses Player Props: Nationals vs. Cardinals

 Joey Meneses At The Plate

-- Meneses leads Washington with a slugging percentage of .391, fueled by 20 extra-base hits.
+- Meneses has an OPS of .719, fueled by an OBP of .334 and a team-best slugging percentage of .385 this season.

-- Among the qualifying hitters in MLB play, he ranks 14th in batting average, 66th in on-base percentage, and 118th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 15th, his on-base percentage ranks 71st, and he is 123rd in the league in slugging.

-- Meneses will look to extend his four-game hitting streak.
-He's batting .263 in his last games.

-- He has scored a run in 26 games this season, with multiple runs three times.
+- He has scored in 26 games this year (38.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.